 Following the vehicle impact test any parts surrounding the high voltage components shall be, without the use of tools, opened, disassembled or removed.
 All remaining surrounding parts shall be considered part of the physical protection.

-The jointed test finger described in Figure 1 of Appendix 1 shall be inserted into any gaps or openings of the physical protection with a test force of 10 N ± 10 per cent for electrical safety assessment.
+The jointed test finger described in Figure 3 shall be inserted into any gaps or openings of the physical protection with a test force of 10 N ± 10 per cent for electrical safety assessment.
 If partial or full penetration into the physical protection by the jointed test finger occurs, the jointed test finger shall be placed in every position as specified below.

 Starting from the straight position, both joints of the test finger shall be rotated progressively through an angle of up to 90° with respect to the axis of the adjoining section of the finger and shall be placed in every possible position.